dalecosta1/dale-infrastructure-manager/README.md

 ```

 You need to do the export PATH manually.
 To do it,
-is necessary copy and past the command suggested by the script 'start_ansible.sh' at the end of the script:
+is necessary copy and past the command suggested by the script 'configure_cluster.sh' at the end of the script:

 ```bash
 #[INFORMATION] If 'kubectl get nodes' does not return the number of nodes on the cluster, maybe you need to run 'export KUBECONFIG' manually.
 Open the terminal and copy-past this: 'export KUBECONFIG="/Users/user1/.kube/config/cluster-dev/kubeconfig"'